Celebrate the day with a refreshing Italian Cocktail— a bubbly, Campari spritz!

 I made this version with a splash of prosecco for an all-in-one drink that feels especially celebratory.

-Note: I also like to use Aperol in place of the usual Campari because it has a tiny bit less bitterness.
+You can use Aperol in place of the usual Campari if you prefer a slightly sweeter, less bitter taste.

 Salute!